 Since mobility tax liability results from the application of fixed tax rates on payrolls of covered employees and proprietorship income allocable to the MCTD, accuracy in estimating mobility tax receipts depends most critically on the forecasting accuracy of the relevant payroll and self-employment earnings levels.

 The current methodology for receipts estimates consists of:

-- ➤ Generate latest forecasts of quarterly MTA area wages and annual selfemployment income. - ➤ Apply respective forecast growth rates to year-ago tax receipts from wage and self-employment income.
+Generate latest forecasts of quarterly MTA area wages and annual self-employment income.